zzdjk6/sls-course-ts-offline/README.md

 2. create middleware
 3. create service code

+There are pros & cons so we need more experiments and insights:

-Option#1 requires the authorizer lambda to return a very complex result (e.g., aws policy), also it is another lambda call;
+* Option#1 requires the authorizer lambda to return a very complex result (e.g., aws policy), also it is another lambda call;
-Option#2 requires modify the `event` object to carry more non-standard attributes to read authentication info;
+* Option#2 requires modify the `event` object to carry more non-standard attributes to read authentication info;
-Option#3 is preferred as it is simple to call and get the result without extra overhead.
+* Option#3 requires to make the function call in each lambda to verify the auth token

 Note: to work with this cognito setup, we need to manually set up some users using AWS Console and CLI.